sapegin/washingcode-book/manuscript/050_Avoid_mutation.md

 ])
 -->

-This code converts a bunch of number variables to a `messageProps` array that groups people of different ages by their counts:
+This code converts a bunch of number variables to a `messageProps` array that contains numbers of people of different ages:

 ```js
 const messageProps = [